 Situated near the mouth of the Buller River, Westport has a population of around 4000 people.
 The town’s coal mining history is well represented in its heritage and arts; check out the Coaltown Museum or take a self-guided walk full of historical buildings and street views.

-At a resident population of around 3000 people Hokitika is home to the region’s main airport providing daily flights to Christchurch.
-Known for its creative and artistic vibe Hokitika is home to many artisans who work with local greenstone, Paua shells, different timbers and gold all sourced locally.
+With a resident population of around 3000 people, Hokitika is home to the region’s main airport providing daily flights to Christchurch.
+Known for its creative and artistic vibe Hokitika is home to many artisans who work with local greenstone, Paua shells, different timbers, and gold all sourced locally.

 Just below Hokitika is the small township of Ruatapu.
 Located on the coastline between Hokitika and the settlement of Ross, Ruatapu is the perfect place to stop for a spot of lunch or tea during your West Coast road trip.

-Lake Mahinapua is nearby along with the West Coast Treetop Walk & Café for those who would like to take a walk – 20 metres up in the air!
-Ruatapu is the half way point between Karamea and Haast.
+Lake Mahinapua is nearby along with the West Coast Treetop Walk & Café for those who would like to take a walk – 20 meters up in the air!
+Ruatapu is the halfway point between Karamea and Haast.

 Visiting the rare White Heron (Kotoku) nesting site at Whataroa is top of the list for most people when visiting this little settlement.
 Guided tours to the nesting site are by boat only and take you deep into the beautiful Waitangiroto Nature Reserve.

-Whataroa is roughly 1 hour and 40 minutes’ drive from Greymouth and is approximately the half way point between Greymouth and Haast.
+Whataroa is roughly a 1 hour and 40 minutes drive from Greymouth and is approximately the halfway point between Greymouth and Haast.

 The township of Franz Joseph is fairly active all year round thanks to the constant supply of visitors to the area.
 You will find a good array of shops, accommodation and restaurants and plenty of room for adventure, see here for more fun things to do in Franz Joseph.